 Taking a picture of mountains with sunset or moonrise on the background is a nice experience.
-Some of photographers used to do this accidentially when travelling.
-People, who knows the area better usually can predict exactly what time the Sun or Moon will rise & set above the outline mountain communities or closer peaks.
+Some of the photographers used to do this accidentally when travelling.
+People, who know the area better usually can predict exactly what time the Sun or Moon will rise & set above the outline mountain communities or closer peaks.

-There are a few websites, that allow you to check the local efemeras of sunrise & sunset and moonrise & moonset with a rough azimuth.
-Those information are very helphul when you are planning to take a photo of this phenomenas with a nice view on the foreground.
+There are a few websites, that allow you to check the local ephemera of sunrise & sunset and moonrise & moonset with a rough azimuth.
+That information is very helpful when you are planning to take a photo of this phenomena with a nice view of the foreground.

-I have listed all the servers, that I arleady know:
+I have listed all the servers, that I already know: